 - Foreign nationals and entities – A foreign national is a person who is not a naturalized citizen of the U.S. Foreign entities are companies headquartered outside the U.S.

 The SEC Whistleblower Program and the FCPA

 As noted above, an individual with knowledge of FCPA violations may be entitled to financial compensation under the SEC Whistleblower Program.
 Both U.S. and foreign whistleblowers are eligible to receive rewards under the program if the information provided leads to an enforcement action that results in financial recovery.
 Under the SEC Whistleblower Program, a whistleblower is entitled to up to 30% of the proceeds recovered from the entity or individual who violated the FCPA.

 Contact an FCPA Whistleblower Attorney Today

 If you have information that an individual or entity has violated the FCPA, you need an experienced FCPA whistleblower attorney on your side.
-At Jeffrey Newman Law, we understand the sacrifices made by whistleblowers and the negative results of foreign corruption and bribery.
+At Newman & Shapiro, we understand the sacrifices made by whistleblowers and the negative results of foreign corruption and bribery.
 Not only do foreign corruption and bribery pose financial threats to our country, but they actually threaten our national security.
 Therefore, we believe that FCPA whistleblowers should be compensated generously, and we will do everything in our power to ensure that you receive a financial reward for the information you provide.
 Our legal team has a well-earned reputation for providing whistleblowers with aggressive and informed representation, and we welcome the opportunity to assist you in your FCPA whistleblower case.
 When you become our client, we will help you navigate the legal system, work tirelessly to protect your rights, and do everything in our power to help you obtain the reward you have earned.
 Please contact us today for a consultation.